Zalasyu/generative-virtual-screening/README.md

 ### Additional Documentation

-You can try this blueprint and find its Model Card on [build.nvidia.com](https://build.nvidia.com/nvidia/generative-virtual-screening-for-drug-discovery)
+You can try this Blueprint and find its Blueprint Card on [build.nvidia.com](https://build.nvidia.com/nvidia/generative-virtual-screening-for-drug-discovery)